sefffal/PlanetOrbits.jl/README.md

 distance    [pc  ] : 28.6
 mean motion [°/yr] : 360.0
 ```

-ComponentVectors wrapping SVectors are chosen for the return values.
-They are stack allocated and allow access by property
-name, and behave as arrays.
-This makes it easy to compose with other packages.

 ## Units & Conventions

 The main constructor, `KeplerianElements`, accepts the following parameters: